-New results from a multi-center, phase II 18 months clinical trial on the effects of opens in a new windowmodified citrus pectin (MCP) in prostate cancer were just presented at the opens in a new window14th European Multidisciplinary Congress on Urological Cancersopens PDF file (EMUC22), November 10-13 2022 in Budapest Hungary.
+New results from a multi-center, phase II 18 months clinical trial on the effects of modified citrus pectin (MCP) in prostate cancer were just presented at the 14th European Multidisciplinary Congress on Urological Cancers (EMUC22), November 10-13 2022 in Budapest Hungary.

 Led by Dr. Daniel Keizman at Sourasky Medical Center, Tel Aviv, and involving multiple oncology centers throughout Israel, these long-term results demonstrate the clear benefit of MCP treatment in prostate cancer patients with biochemically relapsed prostate cancer.
 Clinical data continue to demonstrate that taking 15 grams of MCP daily stabilizes PSA and reduces disease progression, without toxicity or side effects.